 Improved Teacher Productivity and Efficiency

 Teachers can leverage technology to achieve new levels of productivity, implement useful digital tools to expand learning opportunities for students, and increase student support and engagement.
 It also enables teachers to improve their instruction methods and personalize learning.
-Schools can benefit from technology by reducing the costs of physical instructional materials, enhancing educational program efficiency, and making the best use of teacher time.
+Schools can benefit from technology by reducing the costs of physical instructional materials, enhancing educational program efficiency, by using online examination method, and making the best use of teacher time.

 Creates a More Engaged Environment